Types of Degrees Other Statistics Majors Are Getting

 Online Other Statistics Programs

-In 2018-2019, 52 schools offered a other statistics program of some type.
+In the 2018-2019 academic year, 52 schools offered some type of other statistics program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|